-2018-19 PARENT/GUARDIAN and STUDENT ACKNOWLEDGEMENT
+2019-2020 PARENT/GUARDIAN and STUDENT ACKNOWLEDGEMENT

-Must be returned to School Office by 9/21
+Must be returned to School Office

 I have read the Code of Conduct of the Troy City School District.
 I am aware of the expectations of students while they are on and around the school buildings and grounds and using District transportation.